EthanDenny/x-toy-assembler/grammar.md

 ## .data \<mem>, \<str>

 Creates a C-like string starting at the given memory location.
-Does not add a null character (\0) at the end of the string by default, this must be done explicitly.
+Automatically adds a null character (\0) at the end of the string.

 ## .data \<mem>, {\<hex>[, \<hex>, ..]}

-Similar to creating a string, but writes each provided hex value consequtively.
+Similar to creating a string, but writes each provided hex value consecutively.

 ## .define \<macro>, \<statement>